phargobikcin/dainty/README.md

 # simply:

-A file browser type program, where each entry is a single file, with some internal meta-information.
+A file browser type program, where each entry/card is a single file, with some internal meta-information.

 The file can be (< 400 charaters of)